 If a customer is on PTR with his REP and joins a DR QSE ALR and both the REP and the DR QSE call a simultaneous event, both entities could pay the customer, but the REP will have the customer’s curtailed kW added back in settlement and will derive no benefit from the PTR event for that customer

 Similar logic extends to customers on real-time pricing and other indexed rates.
-REP’s settlement with ERCOT will look like REP was paid Proxy $G for curtailed MW when retail contract would have dictated higher payment for those MW (e.g., LMP in the case of RTP)
+REP’s settlement with ERCOT will look like REP was paid Proxy $G for curtailed MW when retail contract would have dictated higher payment for those MW (e.g., LMP in the case of RTP).
+REP likely would not expect this event as RTP customers do not require hedging.

 Thus, REPs are fully incentivized to ensure customers do not double benefit